sagemath/sage-archive-2023-02-01/README.md

    and install it.
 While you're at it, you might install other databases
    of interest to you.

-9. __Optional__: It is recommended that you have both LaTeX and the
+__9. Optional__: It is recommended that you have both LaTeX and the
    ImageMagick tools (e.g. the "convert" command) installed since some
    plotting functionality benefits from it.

-10. __Optional__: Read this if you are intending to run a Sage notebook
+__10. Optional__: Read this if you are intending to run a Sage notebook
     server for multiple users.
 For security (i.e., to run
     "notebook(secure=True)") you want to access the server using the
     HTTPS protocol.
 First, install OpenSSL and the OpenSSL development